 MTL – Goaltenders: Mike Condon, Ben Scrivens.
 Defence: Mark Barberio, Nathan Beaulieu, Alexei Emelin, Andrei Markov (A), Jeff Petry, P.K.
 Subban.
 Forwards: Daniel Carr, David Desharnais, Lars Eller, Tomas Fleischmann, Brian Flynn, Alex Galchenyuk, Brendan Gallagher (A), Torrey Mitchell, Max Pacioretty (C), Tomas Plekanec, Devante Smith-Pelly, Dale Weise.

 TOR – Goaltenders: Jonathan Bernier, James Reimer.
 Defence: Jake Gardiner, Matt Hunwick (A), Martin Marincin, Dion Phaneuf (C), Roman Polak, Morgan Rielly.
-Forwards: Tyler Bozak (A), Rich Clune, Byron Froese, Michael Grabner, Peter Holland, Nazem Kadri, Leo Komarov, Josh Leivo, Joffrey Lupul, Shawn Matthias, P.A.
+Forwards: Tyler Bozak (A), Richard Clune, Byron Froese, Michael Grabner, Peter Holland, Nazem Kadri, Leo Komarov, Josh Leivo, Joffrey Lupul, Shawn Matthias, P.A.
 Parenteau, Daniel Winnik.

 ⭐ Lars Eller (MTL)